Azure/azure-sdk-for-c/sdk/core/core/README.md

 In high-level languages, an [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) is commonly used.
 For example, a generic JSON deserializer may call a user provided function to set object property value (similar to [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern)).
 The principle requires a call-back function or a virtual table.
-In C, a call-back and a virtual table require an untyped parameter `void *context`.
+In C, a call-back or a virtual table requires an untyped parameter `void *context`.
 It's very hard to work safely with such function so Azure SDK Core library for C tries to avoid these technic.
 Instead, the Core library provides safe and useful parts to construct complex solutions.